>>REVIEW OF COISCÃ‰IM COUNSELLING PROGRAMME February 2020<<

 Inspiration in Education – Cork’s Pioneering Model of Learner-led Community EducationÂ

 In 2014, propelled by concerns held by member groups of the City Centre Network that Community Education in Cork City was facing threats, work was done to compile literature and submissions that evidenced the benefits of community based adult education, particularly the BTEI, Partnership and Adult Literacy and Community Education (ALCE) streams.
 A Working Paper was prepared by the Cork City-Centre/Citywide Community Education Network based on submissions received from member groups of the Cork City Centre/Citywide Community Education Network (The Social Health Education Project; The Lantern Community Project; The Good Shepherd Services; The Basement Resource Centre; Altrusa; Welcome English; Cork Simon Community).

-Presentation made at AONTAS Policy Platform Event in Dublin as part of International Women’s Day 8th March 2019 Community Education Presentation Aontas
+Presentation made at AONTAS Policy Platform Event in Dublin as part of International Women’s Day 8th March 2019

-Gruntvig Learning Partnerhsip
+Gruntvig Learning Partnership

-We are pleased to present here the main output for sharing and dissemination from our participation in the PEP European Learning Partnerhsip over 2014-2015
+We are pleased to present here the main output for sharing and dissemination from our participation in the PEP European Learning Partnerhsip over 2014-2015:

 PEP Manual -Empowering Processes for Older People in their Care Settings